ZhangJifei/ReviewerRecommend/README.md

 3. For the review with id xxx, use the model generated in step 2 to recommend reviewers with top N priority and recommendation reasons.
 python predict_reviewer.py -id xxx

+#Output
+1. The top N recommended reviewer list:
+E.g. ['Jerry', 'Jim', 'Mike']

+2. Recommend reason:
+For each recommended reviewer with file, the reason would be given.
+If the person's code change or review contribution is more than average, a "great" word would be given.

+3. Recommend Metrics:
+Precision:  true true num / predicted num (N)
+Recall:  true true num / really chosen num
+Novelty per 7 days: Within the latest 7 days, num of "great" that was not chosen by review author originally / total number of reviewers.
+Coverage per 7 days:  Within the latest 7 days, num of recommended reviewers / total number of reviewers in the pool.

 #Authors
 Github id ZhangJifei with zhangxiaofancd@163.com